Caramelniko/Nicotest1/README.md

 hi it's sunny at yew tee

-red pill or blue pill? red
+red pill or blue pill? red and yellow is orange hello
-hello